Skip to content

 Input files

-The exectuable for a job can be taken from 3 places:
+The executable for a job can be taken from 3 places:

 • CVMFS (read-only) file-systems.
 This is preferred for larger experiments.